-Independence Academy offers a recovery high school which provides students engaged in recovery with a full, rigorous academic program leading to high school graduation as well as numerous service components that support a students' transition out of high school.
+The Recovery High School - The Recovery High School is a trauma-informed, alternative setting that provides students actively engaged in recovery, a full academic program to work towards the completion of their high school education.
+Students enrolling in the RHS have successfully completed the Upper Course and the 45-day program.
+They have a full understand and deep awareness of their own unique needs, have developed a comprehensive individualized growth and development plan and aligned their work with their vision and goals for themselves.
+Students at the RHS are committed to the process of healthy growth and development.
+The focus of the RHS is Action and Accountability.
+Students are expected to be deliberate in their actions towards achieving their goals that they have developed for themselves.
+The RHS provides a full, rigorous academic program leading to high school graduation as well as numerous service components that support a students' transition out of high school.
 Some of those components include an on-site recovery counselor (LICSW), a personal development coach, health and wellness curriculum and activities, and a comprehensive summer program.
-Existing partnerships with community service agencies allow for program enhancements and provide unique opportunities for students enrolled at IA.
+Existing partnerships with community service agencies allow for program enhancements and provide unique opportunities for students enrolled in the RHS.
+Our small population allows us to provide an education that is individualized to best meet student needs while taking into consideration their strengths, abilities, and interests.
+Our carefully designed space and high-interest curriculum encourages students to be highly motivated, accept the challenge of an academically rigorous program, work independently, to take risks, and be vulnerable.
+Students are encouraged to seek educational opportunities outside of the traditional school day (i.e., independent study, internships, etc.).
 The academic counselor at Independence Academy works closely with each student's sending school district staff to ensure that each student meets the local graduation requirements for their respective district.
 As a result, students are awarded a diploma from their sending school district upon completion of all requirements.
+Students can remain enrolled in the RHS for as long as they remain engaged in the process.